JustinVijar/FreeERD/README.md

 - Inspired by the need for simple, beautiful ERD generation
 - Built with Rust for performance and reliability
-- Uses Fruchterman-Reingold algorithm for graph layout
+- Uses Graphviz for professional graph layout and rendering
+- Security-hardened with comprehensive input validation

 ## 📞 Support